Learn why FADGI-compliant scanners are required for organizations that submit records to NARA and the Library of Congress.

 Four Star: Images suitable for almost any use from high-level image capture at 400 ppi.

-Starting on the first day of 2023, all organizations interacting with the Library of Congress, OMB, and the National Archives administration will need to submit digital records that meet FADGI 3-star requirements.
+On the first day of July, 2024, all organizations interacting with the Library of Congress, OMB, and the National Archives administration will need to submit digital records that meet FADGI 3-star requirements.
 These digital standards will likely extend to all federal agencies over time, so it’s critical that organizations that interact with US government agencies are prepared to meet these requirements.

 For organizations submitting to agencies such as the Library of Congress and National Archives, FADGI also outlines the following best practices for still image capture: